 The doctorate also includes the organisation of specialised seminars and training workshops in the diverse lines of research included in the programme

-Lines of research and doctoral thesis directors
+Lines of research and thesis supervision

 - Maximum number of students: 25